passcod/caretaker/index.markdown

 and the project returns to a dormant or idle state, awaiting the next release manager to step up, if and when needed.

-The permanent members of the project mentioned above are **Caretakers**.
+The “permanent” members of the project mentioned above are **caretakers**.

 Caretaking responsibilities are: